Kiptopeke State Park: History

 Native Americans lived on the Eastern Shore before English colonists arrived in the 17th century.
 Captain John Smith, who made several historic voyages around Chesapeake Bay, visited this area in 1608 and in 1612 published a book in which he mentioned two major indigenous villages on what became known as Virginia's Eastern Shore.
 One was ruled by Kiptopeke, and the other by his younger brother, Esmy Shichans, sometimes known as the "Laughing King", who lived somewhat to the north at Occohannock (Aquohanock).
 The Virginia Company's secretary, John Pory wrote that Kiptopeke preferred to serve as his younger brother's lieutenant, as well as on the tribal council.

 Ferries to the Hampton Roads area traveled from Cape Charles since the colonial era.

 By 1949, the Virginia Ferry Corporation owned the property, which it continued to use through 1964 as the northern terminus for the Little Creek-Cape Charles Ferry service which crossed the lower Chesapeake Bay from the Eastern Shore / Delmarva to Norfolk and Hampton Roads harbor on the Western Shore.
 In 1964, the Chesapeake Bay Bridge-Tunnel replaced the ferry, as a more convenient (although expensive) method for automobile traffic between the Eastern Shore (and the Delmarva peninsula) and urban centers, including the Hampton Roads region in Virginia (especially Norfolk and Virginia Beach), as well as North Carolina.

+Sometime after 1968, John Maddox purchased the ferry terminal and ran a campground there.
+Unable to get a loan to develop the land he agreed to sell it to state for $7.5 million, half of its appraised value, in 1992 so they could create a state park.
+It was the state's first on the Eastern Shore, the first new one in 20 years and the first with a beach on the Chesapeake.
+It opened as Kitopeke State Park on June 1, 1992.
+The terminal building on the pier originally served as an education and concessions building, but by 2002 it was razed.